OCD and Social Security Disability

 Statements from your psychiatrist and other treating physicians must be included in your claim and should detail your symptoms, how often you experience them, how pronounced they are, and how long they last.
 Your records must also list any and all medications and other treatments you’ve undergone or are currently using, and should additionally show that your OCD symptoms continue to prevent you from working even when you consistently follow prescribed treatments.

-Getting Help with Your OCD SSD Application
+Help For Your OCD SSD Application & Legal Case

 Supporting a disability claim can be challenging with any diagnosis, but it’s especially difficult with psychological or psychiatric conditions such as OCD.
 Substantial medical records and related documentation are required for proving your claim.